 In a world changing fast, in 1852 the Queen’s Commission reported back that Cambridge should be awakened from its slumbers, that this dreaming was now a luxury and out of step with the modern world.
 Amid concerns for the nation’s competitiveness, the needs of industry and the national defense, the industrialization of science education was about to arrive at Cambridge.
 The professional scientist was now fully born.

 Over the course of the 19th century, the rapid industrialization of Europe and the US led to large-scale reforms in higher education.
 Sensing the import of social changes underway, in 1834 Whewell had already coined the neologism ‘scientist’ to emphasize that something new was aborning.
-Greater numbers of scientists and engineers were needed, so factory-style mass education was introduced: the standardization of the curriculum, the adoption of large lecture formats to pass on theory, and cookbook laboratory exercises to teach experimental methods — a pedagogical innovation introduced by MIT in the 1860s.
+Greater numbers of professionally trained scientists and engineers were needed, so factory-style mass education was introduced: the standardization of the curriculum, the adoption of large lecture formats to pass on theory, and cookbook laboratory exercises to teach experimental methods — a pedagogical innovation introduced by MIT in the 1860s.
 These changes represented a commodification of ideas and people.
 With these new innovations, the universities could produce large numbers of graduates trained for careers in the industries that were the emerging engines of prosperity and national power.
 This drive for reform was a 19th century version of our current emphasis on STEM education, born from a growing unease with the status quo and a sense that society needed to focus its efforts and resources on technical education in response to competitive threats.

 When attempting to peer ahead we humans are often not bold enough in our predictions, we don’t take our wild ideas seriously enough.
 We assume the current ‘normal’ is in fact normal, overestimating the solidity of the present, and underestimating the fluidity of the future.
 We lose sight of that almost infinite capacity for human societies to reinvent and reshape, to create new normals.